dupriezt/DebuggerCommunication/README.md

 dbgp1 := SindarinDebuggerProxyClient newOnSindarinDebuggerClient: (SindarinDebuggerClient newOnPort: 1123).
 ```

-Then you can send messages de `dbgp1` in the client image, as if you were sending them to the sindarin debugger running in the server image.
+Then you can send messages to `dbgp1` in the client image, as if you were sending them to the sindarin debugger running in the server image.